On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorified analytic continuation of hypergeometric series

 \subsection{Model description}

-We would like to discuss the construction of the BPS Hilbert space as a route for categorifying the analytic continuation as proposed in Section \ref{sec:Atiyah_intro}.
-First we review the disk partition function construction associated to the Grothendieck group of the category.
+In this section we discuss the categorification of the analytic continuation for hypergeometric series following the program proposed in Section \ref{sec:Atiyah_intro}. first of all let us survey the corresponding GLSM.

-As a model for the conifold transition we pick a $U(1)$ B-twisted $\sigma$-model with $N_f=4$ chiral multiplets with charges and masses.
-This matter content can be formulated in the following quiver diagram: \be ,\quad . \ee Depending on the sign of FI parameter $r$ the Higgs branch is a conifold resolution: \be
+As a model for the conifold transition we pick a $U(1)$ B-twisted GLSM with $N_f=4$ chiral multiplets with charges and masses.
+This matter content can be formulated in the following quiver diagram: \be ,\quad . \ee We assume that an arrangement of complex values $\mu_a$ are of general position, in particular, a difference of imaginary parts of any pair of $\mu_a$ never acquire an integer value, otherwise some of classical vacua might end up being degenerate.